 - Criminal records check - the government will check to make sure there are no serious criminal convictions.

-- Application fee - Former Prime Minister Theresa May confirmed on 21st January 2019 that there will be no application fee to this scheme.
+- Application fee - It was announced on 21st January 2019 that there will be no application fee to this scheme.
 Anyone who has already paid will be able to claim a refund.
-This continues to be the case under Prime Minister Boris Johnson.

 When does the scheme open and how do I apply?

 The EU Settlement Scheme is now open.
 The deadline for applying will be 30 June 2021.

 You can apply using any device, for example, a laptop, Android device or iPhone.

 - proof of identity (your current passport or biometric residence card)

 - proof of continuous UK residence (To be eligible for settled status, you usually need to have lived in the UK, the Channel Islands or the Isle of Man for at least 6 months in any 12 month period for 5 years in a row.
 You need to provide proof of this when you apply)